 Talking to Kids About Adoption, Foster Care & Other Hard Things

 Explaining adoption, foster care, moving placements or other transitions to kids can be hard to do.
 Frankly, explaining these concepts to other adults is sometimes harder!
 Knowing when, how, or how much to tell can feel overwhelming.
 Fortunately, we have many sources below from adoptees, fosterees, seasoned parents and experts to help you out.
-Please reference our Adoptee & Foster Voices, All About Me, Grief & Loss, Foster Parenting, Life Story Work, Resource Parent Grief, Talking About Race, and Transracial Parenting & Cultural Diversity pages for more resources.
+Please reference our Adoptee & Foster Voices, All About Me, Celebrations, Holidays & Other Special Occasions, Grief & Loss, Foster Parenting, Life Story Work, Resource Parent Grief, Talking About Race, and Transracial Parenting & Cultural Diversity pages for more resources.

 "When it comes to talking about adoption, it shouldn’t be 'the conversation' – it should be an open and ongoing process throughout your child’s lifetime." ~Dr. Chaitra Wirta-Leiker, adoptee & adoptive parent - author in ORPARC's library